claroline/Claroline/README.md

 ### Quick update

-To update your installation to the last development state after, use :
+To update your installation to the last development state, use :
 `git pull`
 `git submodule update --recursive`